Conexiotechnologies/conexio-firmware-sdk/samples/iotcreators/README.md

 ## Prerequisites

-Before compiling and flashing this sample application please go over the IoT Creators documentation [here] (https://docs.iotcreators.com/docs/3-register-devkit) on how to register and communicate between the IoT Creators platform and your device.
+Before compiling and flashing this sample application please go over the IoT Creators documentation [here](https://docs.iotcreators.com/docs/3-register-devkit) on how to register and communicate between the IoT Creators platform and your device.

-details on how to get started with the Stratus kit can be found [here](https://docs.conexiotech.com/building-and-programming-an-application)
+Details on how to get started with the Stratus kit can be found [here](https://docs.conexiotech.com/building-and-programming-an-application).

 ## Building and Running the Sample Application
 To compile the application, open a terminal window in the application directory and issue the following `west` command